helium/module-sdk/README.md

   ## Upload

   From the same directory, type `tockloader install --board launchxl-cc26x2r1 --openocd './build/blink.tab'`.
 Even without hardware, you can test this and you will simply see openocd fail to reach the debugger.
 If you have hardware, you should see blinking LEDs!
 Success here verifies that tockloader and openocd are propery installed.

+# Common Issues

+  ## "Command not found" command line response.
+Application not in system path

+  Check to make sure that the application installed is in the system path through you're .bashrc, .zprofile, or .zshrc file typically located in your `$HOME` directory.

+  If this is happening when attempting to envoke tockloader, check which python you have installed and where that python version installs executables.
+If you system has many different python versions, they may not all be listed in your system path.

+  ## Example application fails to build with `make` due to elf2tab

+  Check that you have installed Rust through Rustup instead of installing from Rust source.
+Rustup will manage your toolchain and fetch elf2tab when you envoke `make` and rust+cargo seems to fail at this.